DHLSan/FlashCore/README.md

 ***

 # Results
 In order to see the acceleration with applying benchmarking, Monte Carlo Pi estimation algorithm was developed and applied for both the single core of MicroBlaze and multi core MicroBlaze.
+Testing of the final progress of the project can be made by running experiment 3.
 The results of the conducted work can be found in project progress report.

 ***